 I vaguely knew that Visual Studio can debug Internet Explorer code, but didn't put the pieces together to see how to do this with my own applications like Markdown Monster that are running an embedded Web Browser control.
 It didn't occur to me because standalone Windows projects like a WPF app don't offer script debugging as part of the debugging UI.

-However it is possible to use Visual Studio for debugging the Web Browser control code, but you need to explicitly attach the debugger to do it.
-And since you are attaching to a process, it works with any kind of EXE application not just .NET applications.
+You can start up Visual Studio and attach a debugger to an already running application that hosts the Web Browser control and specify you want to debug Script code.
+This works, but it's a bit tedious because you need to explicitly attach the debugger to a running process to do it.
+But since you are attaching to a process, it works with any kind of EXE application not just .NET applications, and it works even if you can't change and set breakpoints in the script code.

 To set this up: